Lindseyt75/Module8Vehicle/README.md

 Modules and Github pages

 Languages
-JavaScript, Node.js, TypeScript
+TypeScript

 License
-This project is licensed under the MIT License license.
+This project is licensed under the MIT license.

 Questions
 For any questions, please reach out: